 Easy Blueberry Cobbler with a simple and delicious topping is a great dessert for these summer months.
 Use up those delicious fresh blueberries with this family friendly dessert.
+Want to add ice cream?
+Sure!
+Want to top with whipping cream?
+Please!
+Make up a batch of this sweet treat today!

 Easy blueberry cobbler is a simple recipe that doesn't take long to make and has only a handful of ingredients.
 It actually is quite similar to my peach dumpling recipe.